Florence, advice and info on Tuscany's capital city

 The best way to explore Florence is on foot as the town centre is very compact.
 Its size and convenient setting make it a great base for exploring this part of central Tuscany.

 We have a wide range of fantastic Florence villas,in or very close to the city to suit all tastes and budgets.
-Click on the image or villa name for more information.
-If you don't see a villa that suits, please get in touch, we have lots more.
+Browse our site or get in touch if you need our advice choosing your perfect villa in Tuscany.

 The map below shows the city and its surroundings.